 Invented in 1953, WD-40 has the versatility of duct tape, in the convenient packaging of a spray bottle.
 Designed to prevent rust and corrosion, since 1953 people have found countless other uses for WD-40.

-Many people no longer utilize road maps like they did in the past.
+Many people no longer utilize road maps as they did in the past.
 This is because of the ample supply of GPS applications available on almost every phone.
-The caviat of these handy apps is that they only work when you can get a signal.
+The caveat of these handy apps is that they only work when you can get a signal.

 If you are faced with a power outage and need to evacuate, your smartphone won't seem so smart.
 This is why it is always important to keep a road map in your car in case of emergencies.

-Water is a Crucial Item During an Catastrophe
+Water Is a Crucial Item During a Catastrophe

 Water, Water Everywhere, But Not a Drop to Drink